The complete monitoring experience for your phone

 Monitoring Unusual Phone Calls

 XNSPY logs all incoming, outgoing, and missed calls, along with the contact name and number.
-If unknown callers repeatedly call, it can be a red flag for potential scam attempts The app’s call recording feature can further show if the scammer coerces the elderly to share personal or financial information.
+If unknown callers repeatedly call, it can be a red flag for potential scam attempts.
+The app’s call recording feature can further show if the scammer coerces the elderly to share personal or financial information.

 Social Media and Instant Messaging (IM) Monitoring